amineck/purify/README.md

 ## Why?

-Most sanitization packages use stuct tags to define sanitization rules.
+Most sanitization packages use struct tags to define sanitization rules.
 This is a great approach, but:
 - It's not always possible to add struct tags to your models. (ex: when using protobuf types)
 - Struct tags can be error-prone and hard to read.